Dante LaRiccia

 Bio:

-While at Yale, Dante’s research has been generously supported by the Whitney Humanities Center, where he served as one of the inaugural graduate student fellows in the environmental humanities in 2021-22, as well as the Center for the Study of Race, Indigeneity, and Transnational Migration, the John C. Enders Fellowship, and the Department of History.
-He maintains broad interests in the environmental humanities, global and transnational history, and histories of colonialism and empire.
+Dante’s scholarship has appeared in Diplomatic History and has been awarded an honorable mention for Modern American History’s Brook L. Blower and Sarah T. Phillips Essay Prize.
+While at Yale, his research has been generously supported by the Whitney Humanities Center, where he served as an inaugural graduate student fellow in the environmental humanities, as well as International Security Studies, the MacMillan Center, the Center for the Study of Race, Indigeneity, and Transnational Migration, the John C. Enders Fellowship, the John Morton Blum Fellowship, the Department of History, and the Society for Historians of American Foreign Relations.